volatiletech/abcweb/sessions/README.md

 ### API Operations

 Note, you should avoid mixing and matching API calls for key-value versus object.
+Stick to one mode for every app you generate (either simple sessions using key-value strings and the regular helpers or a custom sessions struct using the object helpers).

 #### Key-Value string API